docrails-tw/guides/source/zh-TW/getting_started.md

 <%= link_to 'Back', articles_path %>
 ```

-Finally, add another link to the `app/views/articles/show.html.erb` template to
+Finally, add a link to the `app/views/articles/show.html.erb` template to
 go back to the `index` action as well, so that people who are viewing a single
 article can go back and view the whole list again: